Trynera/Rolling-Render-Engine/README.md

 - [+] Global Illumination
 - [+] More Material properties

+This probably has alot of useless or messy stuff cuz this is just a POC!
+I'm not gonna fix any of this but continue to the next Project!

 I'm gonna work on a Vulkan rewrite, with alot more features (which is suppost to be used in a demo) Keep in mind, that this Ray Tracer is not suppost to be a replacement for anything!
-It's just a fun project I started, because I wanted to see how far I could push my Hardware to the Limit, without having to rely on RT Cores (cuz my GPU doesn't have RT Cores)
+It's just a fun project I started, because I wanted to see how far I could push my Hardware to the Limit, without having to rely on RT Cores (cuz my GPU doesn't have RT Cores).
+I already have an Idea in mind, which would allow me to get a less noisy image (not just ReSTIR but a Technique I thought of myself!)

 k bye